wiremock/wiremock/docs-v2/_docs/proxying.md

-Additional trusted public certificates can also be added to the keystore specified via the `--https-truststore`, and should then be trusted without needing the `--trust-proxy-target` parameter (so long as match the requested host).
+Additional trusted public certificates can also be added to the keystore specified via the `--https-truststore`, and should then be trusted without needing the `--trust-proxy-target` parameter (so long as they match the requested host).

 As WireMock is here running as a man-in-the-middle, the resulting traffic will appear to the client encrypted with WireMock's (configurable) private key &